oplS16projects/FP7-webpage/README.md

 ##External Technology and Libraries
 Briefly describe the existing technology you utilized, and how you used it.
 Provide a link to that technology(ies).

-##Favorite Lines of Code
+##Favorite Scheme Expressions
 ####Mark (a team member)
-Each team member should identify a favorite line of code, expression, or procedure written by them, and explain what it does.
+Each team member should identify a favorite expression or procedure, written by them, and explain what it does.
 Why is it your favorite?
 What OPL philosophy does it embody?
 Remember code looks something like this:
 ```scheme
 (map (lambda (x) (foldr compose functions)) data)